DataDog/hiring-engineers/answers.md

 apm_config:
   enabled: true
 ```
-Here is the corresponding screenshot from the Datadog UI showing the host with the tags listed in the prevoius code block.
+Once we then restart the agent and log into our Datadog host map to see our host with the tags we created.
 ![My Host](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/host_map_with_tags.png)

-Then I installed a Postgres database system onto the vagrant box, created a database called new_db and configured the following confiuration file and put it into the etc/datadog-agent/conf.d/postgres.d/ directory.
+After installing Postgres onto the vagrant box and creating a database, we need to configure the following file `conf.yaml` and put it into the etc/datadog-agent/conf.d/postgres.d/ directory.
 ```
 init_config: